 Tuesday, April 13 Nile River Cruise

-This morning, fly to Aswan to board a luxury river cruise ship, your home for the next four nights as you travel along the magnificent Nile River.
+This morning, fly to Aswan via Abu Simpel.
+In Aswan, embark a luxury river cruise ship.
+This will be your home for the next four nights while you travel along the magnificent Nile River.

 Wednesday, April 14 Nile River Cruise

-Today’s excursions will take you to the Temple of Isis on Philae Island, the last temple built in classic Egyptian style, as well as the impressive Aswan High Dam which controls the Nile’s yearly flooding.
+Today’s excursions will include the Temple of Isis on Philae Island—the last temple built in classic Egyptian style, and the impressive Aswan High Dam.
 In the afternoon, sail on a felucca—a traditional wooden sailing boat.